Food For Toddlers- Healthy Foods Toddlers Should Have In Their Diet

 Avocados are great by themselves, with eggs or blended into a smoothie for creaminess.
 Regardless they should be in your babes diet!

 I know what you’re thinking… probably along the lines of “Wtf”.
 Buuutt it’s true.
 Bone broth (I love chicken) is perfectly healthy for your babe!
 That said, homemade bone broth is healthy.
 The packages in the store won’t contain anything near what a homemade broth will.
+There’s a reason you grandma always wanted to give you homemade chicken soup when you’re sick.. it was because of the broth!

-Hasn’t your grandma ever told you that chicken soup was the perfect thing to heal your aliments?
-Well, she wasn’t lying!
 Bone broth not only aids nutrient absorption but it’s full of collagen and glucosamine which helps improve bones and joints.

 On top of that, the broth will contain a lot of great amino acids (like proline, glycine, arginine and glutamine) which help from everything from kidney function to gut health.

-And lastly” gut health.
+And lastly, gut health.
 Homemade bone broth helps improve your gut which in turn improves your immune system drastically.
 So basically, by giving your babe bone broth you’re giving them some crucial building blocks.